RiceD2KLab/DSCI400_Sp23/README.md

 ## Data

-The data is stored in CSV files, and each CSV file was downloaded from OSMI's website.
+The data is stored in CSV files, and each CSV file was downloaded from OSMI's website (https://osmhhelp.org/research.html).
 Each year between 2016-2021 has a CSV file, resulting in 6 total CSV files.

 ## Description of Directory